Markus Kellermann Founder & CEO

 After testing all these tools, here's my honest take for different Mac users:

 If you want real-time help during meetings: Use Convo.
-It's the only tool that helps you during the call with live suggestions.
-Every other tool just documents what happened afterward.
+It's the only tool that helps you during the call with live suggestions, pulls context from past meetings, and references your own documents.
+Cluely covers real-time but skips memory and documents.

 If you have noisy environments: Use Krisp.
-The noise cancellation alone is worth it, and the meeting notes are a nice bonus.
+The noise cancellation alone is worth it.
+Run Convo on top for the AI layer; many users do this.

 The Mac User's Bottom Line